 trip the bottom sensors with your hand.
 If the timer works, there is a light

-problem with the bottom sensors.
 Possible problems: the hole might be too big

 (it should be 3/16"), the sensors might be placed too close to the surface of